dry-rb/dry-validation/README.md

     filled?: "%{name} must be filled"

+    rules:
       email:
         filled?: "the email is missing"

       user:
         filled?: "%{name} name cannot be blank"

+        rules:
           address:
             filled?: "You gotta tell us where you live"
 ```

 Given the yaml file above, messages lookup works as follows: